theguly/iris-doc-src/docs/getting_started.md

 The most straight forward and recommended way to use IRIS is with Docker.
 This is presented here.

+!!! danger "Disclaimer"

+    Iris is in its early stage.
+It can already be used in production, but please set backups of the database and DO NOT expose the interface on the Internet.
+    We highly recommended the use of a private dedicated and secured network.

 ## Pre-requisites

 ### Hardware

 Iris is not very resourceful and can be run on a small laptop (4 cores, 8Gb of RAM).
 However, for large organization and heavy usage,